mbwebber/ECON386REPO/Experiment/Codebook_3.md

 CAA | Dummy indicating if Phase I of CAA had been announced; equals 1 if the year is 1990 or later

 ## Task 2 Data
-Data was retrieved from a 2006 study by Carl Pasurka on electrical production and pollutant emission.
-The study takes data from 92 plants between the years of 1985 and 1995 that is presented in a text file *Panel_8595.txt*.
+Data was retrieved from a 2006 study by Carl Pasurka on electrical production and pollutant emission, and is presented in a text file *Panel_8595.txt*.
+The study takes data from 92 coal-fired plants between the years of 1985 and 1995.

 ## Task 2 Cleaning Process
 1. Column names were changed simultaneously with data importation to descriptive titles.